macqueen006/auth-livewire/README.md

-# Laravel Authentication System (Jetstream & Fortify)
+# Laravel Authentication System (Jetstream, Fortify & Livewire)

 This project implements a secure authentication system in Laravel using **Jetstream** and **Fortify**.
 It supports user registration, login, email verification, password reset, and optional two-factor authentication (2FA).